Flatfeet Specialist

 Flatfeet Treatment Near Me in Arizona

-If you’re looking for flatfeet treatment in Arizona, Foot & Ankle Specialty Centers is here to help.
+If you’re looking for flat feet treatment in Arizona, Foot & Ankle Specialty Centers is here to help.
 With five convenient locations in Gilbert, Scottsdale, Chandler, Mesa, and Phoenix, Arizona, our expert team is ready to provide the care you need.
-Call us at (480)812-3668 or schedule an appointment online and learn more about our services.
+Call us at (480)812-3668 or schedule an appointment online to take advantage of our services.

 FAQs

-While congenital types cannot be prevented, acquired types can sometimes be prevented through proper footwear, maintaining a healthy weight, and regular foot exercises.
+While congenital flatfeet cannot be prevented, acquired ones can sometimes be prevented through proper footwear, maintaining a healthy weight, and regular foot exercises.

 It can be permanent, especially if they are congenital.
 However, treatment can manage signs and improve foot function.